Julia Grant (transgender activist)

 Julia Grant (born 21 September 1954 – 2 January 2019) was the first transgender person to have her transition chronicled on a mainstream UK television documentary in A Change of Sex.

 In George and Julia (1979), the first of five hour-long film documentaries directed by David Pearson for the BBC, her story attracted an audience of nearly nine million viewers.
-The series was transmitted on BBC2 as A Change of Sex, and described by Pearson as "intimate, frank and observational".
+The series was transmitted on BBC2, as A Change of Sex, and described by Pearson as "intimate, frank and observational".
 Additional episodes were broadcast until 1999, charting new stages in her life.

 Early life

-Born in Fleetwood, Lancashire, she was the eldest child of Phillip Roberts, a trawlerman, and his wife, Jessica.
+Born in Fleetwood, Lancashire, she was the eldest child of Philip Roberts, a trawlerman, and his wife, Jessica.
 Jessica was an alcoholic, who attempted suicide several times, whilst Phillip was a violent drunkard who reportedly tried to rape Julia when she was a child.
 As one of eight children, Julia often cared for her younger brothers and sisters.
 She also spent periods in a children's home in Preston, and as a teenager, prostituted herself to men.
 This was said to be "a misguided cry" for the affection that she did not get from her parents, and she used the money for sweets.

 Television fame and gender reassignment

 In 1974, after a failed marriage, she moved to London, and in 1978, when the BBC began filming, she was a catering manager who performed as a drag queen.
 However, it became apparent that drag did not feel right to her, and the BBC filmed her last drag performance.
 Julia had realized that she was not a male homosexual, and "wanted to live as a woman".

 As a precondition for receiving treatment at the Charing Cross Hospital unit – at the time, the main clinic in the UK dealing with transgender patients – Julia began living, working and dressing as a woman.
 She asked the BBC series director Pearson for name suggestions, and from this list, chose Julia Grant.

 The NHS psychiatrist who ran the clinic was persuaded to let the BBC film all of his consultations with Julia, although with the stipulation that he would not be named on air, or be seen on screen.
 According to Pearson, "his voice suggested a plummy sense of entitled authority, tinged with arrogance, often expressing stereotypical attitudes towards women, even by 70s standards."
 The psychiatrist was later revealed to be John Randell.

 The week before the first programme in the series was shown, Sunday tabloids published hostile stories about Julia and the films.
 Despite this, she was determined to become the "woman I want to be".
-It was this, says Pearson, coupled with "gritty humour while overcoming her setbacks" – such as the way she was treated by Randell – which "convinced many TV viewers that her cause was legitimate", and the BBC received a large number of letters in support of Julia and the films.
+It was this, says Pearson, coupled with "gritty humour while overcoming her setbacks" – such as the way she was treated by Randell – which "convinced many TV viewers, that her cause was legitimate", and the BBC received a large number of letters in support of Julia and the films.